Arquisoft/lomap_es6b/restapi/README.md

 Lets analyze the packages used in this part (file package.json):
 - express: this is the main dependency for building the API.
 Express is a NodeJS web framework very useful for building API endpoints though it has other applications as well.
--dotent: dependency to link variables to files.
+- dotent: dependency to link variables to files.
 Mainly used to keep api keys and passwords out of sight of the code when its published.
--mongoose: dependency to connect with MongoDb.
+- mongoose: dependency to connect with MongoDb.
--nodemon: to restart our server everytime we save the file.
+- nodemon: to restart our server everytime we save the file.

 The code is quite straight forward, the [index.js](index.js) file launchs the api.